 Simply transfer funds from your business checking account to your personal checking account.
 You can use any method you would like for transferring the funds (except for Gusto, which should only be used for monthly payroll).
 When you go to initiate the transfer, your bank may include a memo option.
 If possible, use the memo to indicate that the transfer is a shareholder distribution.
 In some cases, this memo will be included as part of the bank detail that is passed through to the accounting system.

-Why Are My Shareholder Distributions More Than What I Transferred To Myself?
+Why Are My Shareholder Distributions on the Balance Sheet More Than What I Transferred To Myself?

-If you notice that the total shareholder distributions shown on your balance sheet seems higher than expected, consider whether you received any customers payments in a personal account after your s-corp books start date (if you are unsure of your s-corp books start date, you can request this information by emailing [email protected]).
+If you notice that the total shareholder distributions shown on your balance sheet seems higher than expected, consider whether you had business transactions in a personal account after your S Corp books start date (if you are unsure of your S Corp books start date, you can request this information by emailing [email protected]).

 Did this answer your question?